CCSS.ELA-Literacy.RI.1.1 [CCSS page]

 Ask and answer questions about key details in a text.

-Read aloud the information found on the Salmon facts page.
-Create questions together as a class that can be answered from the passage.
+Read aloud the information found on the Salmon Facts page.
+Create questions together as a class that can be answered from the passages.

 CCSS.ELA-Literacy.RI.2.5 [CCSS page]